Drift Creek Falls Trail descends through the Coast Range Forest to the picturesque Drift Creek Falls and the 240-foot long suspension bridge.

 - Turn left onto North Bear Creek Road and drive 9 miles to Drift Creek Falls Trailhead

 - At the junction with Schooner Creek Road, bear right

-- The paved road occasionally becomes old logging road with a lot of curves.
+- The paved road occasionally becomes an old logging road with a lot of curves.
 In many places, the road is gravel and narrow with only room for one car.
-By the time you arrive at the trailhead Bear Creek Road becomes Forest Road 17.
+By the time you arrive at the trailhead, Bear Creek Road becomes Forest Road 17.

-Driving along North Bear Creek Road, give you an opportunity to see the oldest in Oregon Drift Creek Covered Bridge.
+Driving along North Bear Creek Road, allows you to see the oldest in Oregon Drift Creek Covered Bridge.

 - Turn right to stay on the same road and turn left in 0.4 miles onto South Drift Creek Camp Road